 0.39 kg / 0.86 lbs

 NVIDIA Shield 8-Inch

-The NVIDIA Shield 8-inch tablet has a rather gorgeous frame—its back panel covered with a lavish soft-touch black coating.
+The NVIDIA Shield 8-inch has a rather gorgeous frame—its back panel covered with a lavish soft-touch black coating.
 The camera ring and stylus are touched with silver chrome for a nice contrast.

 The 1920 x 1200 display is impressive, with good viewing angles and rich, sharp colors.
 It scores 372 lux on the brightness test, 11 lux higher than the average.
 However, it can only render 80% of the sRGB gamut, 10.4% below the average.
 The display is also hard to see under bright sunlight.

-Gaming with the Nvidia Shield is quite a different experience from other tablets, thanks to its wireless precision controller.
+Gaming with the Nvidia Shield is quite a different experience from other models, thanks to its wireless precision controller.
 It’s not up to the level of the Xbox 360 controller, but it’s still excellent and superior to most controllers.
 The buttons are responsive and springy, and the analog sticks precise.
 The controller also lets you customize controls and navigate through the tablet.
-If you’re yearning to play Titanfall on a tablet while trash-talking someone via headset, this is one of the best tablets under $200 for you.
+If you’re yearning to play Titanfall on a tablet while trash-talking someone via headset, this is one of the best options under $200 for you.

-With its 2.2GHz quad core processor and 2GB of RAM, this tablet loads apps smooth and fast.
+With its 2.2GHz quad core processor and 2GB of RAM, this loads apps smooth and fast.
 It also runs games like Half-Life 2 with no stutters, scoring 3,437 on the benchmark test (789 above the average).

 - Stylish design